 Ms. Sneed Explains 5 Biography Crafts

-Our favorite fourth grade teacher, Ms. Sneed, was planning a biography unit.
-She showed her student teacher.
+Our favorite fourth grade teacher, Ms. Sneed, sat at the back table with her student teacher.
 First, she pulled out the lesson plans.
-Then she handed Mr. Grow teacher a stack of biography crafts.
+Then she handed Mr. Grow teacher a stack of biography activities.
 “We’ll look through these and see what interests you,” she said.
 “They’ll go well with our biography reading.”

 Biography Craft #1 – Foldable

 Ms. Sneed picked up the first sample.
 “For this project,” explained Ms. Sneed, “kids fold the paper in thirds.
 Then they draw the person’s face on the front.”
 She opened the front flap.
 “Inside, students write about the person.”

 Biography Craft #2 – Social Media Post

 “Maybe they’d like they’d like this one,” said Mr. Grow.
 He pulled out a shaded piece of paper.

 “I love that one even more!”
 Ms. Sneed exclaimed.
 “The student creates a social media post – sort of like Facebook – for the person they’re studying.
 Notice how they create a conversation about a compelling event.
 Kids eat it up.”

 Biography Craft #3 – Cube

 She picked up another paper.
 “Now check this out.
 I think our class would enjoy this.
 When finished, each side of this biography cube would feature an event from the person’s life.”
 Ms. Sneed stopped and quickly folded the sample.
 “See?
 Kids simply color, fold, and tape.”